bjoernbremer/bjoernbremer.github.io/_projects/2_polcon.md

 In co-authored papers, I worked on different aspects of this research project.
 On the one hand, I worked on comparative-static analyses of the electoral consequences of the Great Recession.
 I was responsible for the analysis of the consequences of the economic crisis on protest and electoral politics and the interaction of both.
 To better understand these consequences, I also zoomed in and studied the political consequences of specific economic policies during the Great Recession, namely austerity and structural reforms.
 On the other hand, I analysed the development of political conflict in comparative case studies.
 In particular, I have worked on chapters in edited volumes that analyse the development of political conflict in Germany, Greece, Spain and the UK.

 *Publications:*

-* ["The effect of austerity packages on government popularity during the Great Recession"](https://t.co/2Fmbwkxf9T?amp=1) (with Abel Bojar, [Hanspeter Kriesi](http://www.eui.eu/DepartmentsAndCentres/PoliticalAndSocialSciences/People/Professors/Kriesi.aspx) and Chendi Wang). *British Journal of Political Science*. <br/>
+* ["The effect of austerity packages on government popularity during the Great Recession"](https://t.co/2Fmbwkxf9T?amp=1) (with Abel Bojar, [Hanspeter Kriesi](http://www.eui.eu/DepartmentsAndCentres/PoliticalAndSocialSciences/People/Professors/Kriesi.aspx) and Chendi Wang). *British Journal of Political Science*, 52(1):181-199, 2022. <br/>
 [Pre-print version]({{ site.url }}/files/publications/AusterityEvents_BJPolS_accepted.pdf) / [online appendix]({{ site.url }}/files/publications/AusterityEvents_BJPolS_accepted.pdf) / [replication material](https://doi.org/10.7910/DVN/MDLQKC)
 * ["Dynamics of protest and electoral politics in the Great Recession"](https://doi.org/10.1111/1475-6765.12375) (with [Swen Hutter](http://www.swen-hutter.eu/), and [Hanspeter Kriesi](http://www.eui.eu/DepartmentsAndCentres/PoliticalAndSocialSciences/People/Professors/Kriesi.aspx)). *European Journal of Political Research*, 59(4):842-866, 2020. <br/>
 [Pre-print version]({{ site.url }}/files/publications/BremerHutterKriesi_2019_EJPR.pdf) / [online appendix]({{ site.url }}/files/publications/BremerHutterKriesi_2019_EJPR_appendix.pdf) / [replication material](https://doi.org/10.7910/DVN/GWPX1A)